ezgiKy/chargingSessions/README.md

-# Coding assignment for back-end engineer
+# Coding assignment for Everon EVBox

 * Prerequisites
   * Basic java knowledge, along with experience in OOP, API design, testing frameworks, and understanding of basic algorithms and data structures is a necessary prerequisite for taking this test.